craigtonlian/exabloom_be/README.md

 #### 4. **Generate Data for Database**
    - To generate sample data for contacts and messages, you can use the following scripts:
      - **Generate Contacts**:
-       - Run the `scripts/generate_contacts.js` script to generate a `contacts.csv` file:
+       - Run the `scripts/generate_contacts.js` script to generate a `data/contacts.csv` file:
          ```sh
          node scripts/generate_contacts.js
          ```
-       - This will create a `contacts.csv` file with sample contact data.
+       - This will create a `data/contacts.csv` file with sample contact data.
      - **Generate Messages**:
-       - Run the `scripts/generate_messages.js` script to generate a `messages.csv` file:
+       - Run the `scripts/generate_messages.js` script to generate a `data/messages.csv` file:
          ```sh
          node scripts/generate_messages.js
          ```
-       - This will create a `messages.csv` file with sample message data.
+       - This will create a `data/messages.csv` file with sample message data.

 #### 5. **Populate the Database with Sample Data**
    - To import contacts and messages from CSV files, run the following script:
      ```sh
-     node src/scripts/populate_tables.js
+     node scripts/populate_tables.js
      ```
    - This script will execute:
      ```sql